vppillai/h3Docs/system/appdebug/docs/usage.md

 The App Debug System Service library provides an abstraction to the System Console Lohs to provide following functionalities.

+- Enabling/ disabling of logs at runtime.
-- Enabling/ disabling of logs at runtime based on severity level
+- Enabling/ disabling of logs based on severity level
-- Enabling/ disabling of logs at runtime based on logical flows, e.g., Data Flow, Control Flow, etc
+- Enabling/ disabling of logs based on logical flows, e.g., Data Flow, Control Flow, etc